The $k$-independent graph of a graph: The -independent graph of a graph

-\nt For a graph $G$ and a non-negative integer $k$, the $k$-independent graph of $G$, $I_k (G)$, is defined to be the graph whose vertices correspond to the independent sets of $G$ that have cardinality at most $k$.
+In this section we shall study the $k$-independent graph of a graph $G$.
+First let to rewrite the definition of the reconfiguration graph $TAR_k(G)$, as follows.
+For a graph $G$ and a non-negative integer $k$, the $k$-independent graph of $G$, $I_k (G)$, is defined to be the graph whose vertices correspond to the independent sets of $G$ that have cardinality at most $k$.
 Two vertices in $I_k(G)$ are adjacent if and only if the corresponding independent sets of $G$ differ by either adding or deleting a single vertex.
+As an example, Figure \ref{figure1} shows $I_{3}(K_{1,3})$.